JasonQiu1/SLogo/doc/plan/DESIGN_PLAN.md

 step by calling `stepForward()` or `stepBackward()`.
 As part of the Model internal API, it will contain a method `checkBounds()` to validate whether the turtle is within bound of the animation window after performing a `TurtleStep`.

+`Session`

+This public class will represent the IDE and command-running interface of the program.
+It serves external API methods by acting as a middleman for Turtle and CommandPrompt.
+It will also contain command history info and contains some other functionality encapsulated within individual sessions.

+`CommandPrompt`

+This package-level class will handle running strings of code.
+It does this by combining the functionality of the Tokenizer and Parser classes to compile the code into a list of Commands that can be run sequentially.

+`Command`

+This abstract package-level class will be the abstraction for any given command, which takes arguments, Turtles to act on, the Environment to resolve variables, etc. things needed to run commands.
+It sends messages to the given Turtles to do certain things or simply performs logic or math operations.

+`RunProgramException`

+This abstract public class will be an abstraction for any exception that occurs while running code and will contain debugging info such as line number and position the error occurred, the error type, and the error message.

 ## Design Considerations